 Building the perfect professional website is very similar to finding that one perfect pair of jeans.
 It is an investment.
-You have to know what you want-waist rise, fit, wash, length, color, etc. Similarly, you need to check a lot of boxes to make an impressionable professional website.
-It might seem scary if this is your first time or you are just starting with your online venture.
-Worry not! for we have rounded up seven do’s and dont’s that will amp up your website from drab to fab.
+You have to know what you want rise, fit, wash, length, color, etc. Similarly, you need to check a lot of boxes to make an impressionable professional website.
+It might seem scary if this is your first time or if you are just starting your online venture.
+Worry not!
+For we have rounded up seven do’s and don’ts that will amp up your website from drab to fab.

 Navigation and search: